 CATHERINE RYAN HOWARD

 Catherine Ryan Howard is a crime/thriller writer from Cork.
 Her debut thriller, Distress Signals (Corvus Books/Blackstone Publishing) was an Irish Times and USA Today bestseller, shortlisted for the IBA Crime Novel of the Year 2016 and the CWA’s John Creasey/New Blood Dagger 2017, and optioned for TV by Jet Stone Media.
-Her second thriller, The Liar’s Girl, was published on both sides of the Atlantic in March 2018.
-Rights have also sold to Germany, Sweden, Denmark and Poland.
+Her second thriller, The Liar’s Girl, was published on both sides of the Atlantic in March 2018 and is a finalist for the Edgar Award for Best Novel.
+In March 2019 she announced that she’d signed a major, six-figure deal with her North American publishers for six more books.
+Her third novel, Rewind, will be published on both sides of the Atlantic in September 2019.

 Catherine’s favourite writing advice: